elastic/search-ui/packages/search-ui-site-search-connector/README.md

 support a single document type, and it must be provided up front when creating the connector.

-Note that Site Search does not support certain features that App Search does provide.
-For example:
+Note that Site Search does not support certain features of Search UI:

+- `disjunctiveFacets` or `disjunctiveFacetsAnalyticsTags` configuration options
-- Only `value` facets are allowed, not `range` facets.
+- Only `value` facets are allowed
+- `sort` option is not supported on facets.
+- `size` option is not supported on facets.
+- Does not support multiple filters applied to a single field.
+- Cannot apply more than 1 range filter on a single field.
-- Analytics tags are not supported.
+- Analytics tags are not supported in `click`.
-- Facets do not have a configurable "size" parameter.
-- Disjunctive faceting is not supported.

 ## Usage